qoolixiloop/qool-latex-loop/README.md

 > These web pages will give you a lot of inspiration to get you going quickly.
 >
 > You will get instructions about a local browser preview tool.
 > Its name is Grip, and it allows you to preview your markdown web pages in your browser, before you commit and upload them to GitHub.
-Because it uses the GitHub API, your preview is very near, to what you will see, after uploading it to GitHub.
+Because it uses the GitHub API, your preview is near, to what you will see, after uploading it to GitHub.
 >
 > You will get some links to official reference pages.
 > So you won't have to click through your web search engine's top ten search results to get your needed "How to".
 >
-> Does it already sound like Christmas?
+> Does this already sound like Christmas?
 > Then please read on.
 > :sparkling_heart: